 To teach your students about all the functions in the app, have them click on the question mark at the top.
 This is what will pop up:

 This app is super easy to use and makes writing a bit more fun for reluctant writers.
-It is also a great tool for help English Language Learners!
+It is also a great tool for helping English Language Learners or students with special needs!